cilium/tetragon/docs/content/en/docs/getting-started/file-events.md

 to userspace from the BPF programs running in kernel.
 This ensures overhead remains low even on busy systems.

-# File Access Monitoring

 The following extens the example from Execution Tracing with a policy to monitor sensitive files in Linux.
-This will monitor the directory '/etc' and the following files known,
+This will monitor the directory `/etc` and the following files known,

 ```